omahacodeschool/ruby-prompt__arrays/lib/arrays.md

 An array is a data object in Ruby that is comprised of an ordered list of some sort of data.
 You can fill an array with fixnums, floats, or strings.
 You can mix and match.
 It's up to the user really.

+Could one of the items in an Array be an Array itself?

+Yes, one of the items in an array could be an array itself.
+While I'm a bit fuzzy on the possible uses for such a beast, making an array an item in another array creates a two-dimensional array.
+Though it's a bit tricky to visualize what you're doing after you've added a third dimension to the mix, by making items in the array that is in another array arrays themselves, I have heard arrays of 7 or 9 dimensions mentioned in association with encryption and codes.

 # What are some examples of information that would be Arrays as opposed to some other data type?

 Arrays are great for making lists of data to iterate through.
 If you want to do something to a collection of data repeatedly, creating a list and looping through it is great for that.
 A array is a good way to collect a big chunk of data and then organize it.
 So, let's say you've got an unordered list of names and you want to bring some order to the chaos.
 If you have that list as an array you can apply the sort method to it and voila you've got a list in alphabetical order.
 If you had a collection of weather data and you wanted to order it from lowest temperature to highest or compare it to another collection of data, you could put it all in an array and accomplish those things via some of the methods available to us for manipulating lists.